top of page

 • If a provider does screen for military connections, what wording is used in the screening question?
 Is it limited to "veteran" status, or does it include other military connections like spouses and child dependents?

-Just asking the question can lead to a significant improvement in treatment outcomes for persons who may not voluntarily divulge their military-connected status for various reasons.
+Just asking "the Question" can lead to a significant improvement in treatment outcomes for persons who may not voluntarily discuss their military status or related concerns for various reasons.
+Just being curious can open the door.

-Asking a just question is inclusive of all persons who may have military-connected ailments or conditions.
-These conditions can include Secondary Trauma, Domestic Violence symptoms, Moral Injury, and more.
+Asking a just question rightly includes all persons who may have military-connected ailments or conditions beyond the more obvious combat injuries.
+These conditions include Secondary Trauma, Moral Injury, MST, and more.

-Then we asked what treatments and programs the provider offers to military-connected patients.
+Then we asked community providers what treatments and programs they offer to military-connected patients/clients:

-• Is treatment related to the patient's military experience when their diagnosis is service-connected?
+• Is treatment related to the client/patient's military experience when their diagnosis is service-connected?

-• Is there a military Post-Traumatic Stress program, or a program focused on Moral Injury or MST?
+• Is there a military Post-Traumatic Stress program, or a program for Moral Injury or Military Sexual Trauma?

-• Does the provider refer patients with service-connected diagnoses to the Veterans Health Administration, or other civilian providers who specialize in caring for clients with military-connected diagnoses.
+• Does the provider refer clients/patients with service-connected diagnoses to the Veterans Health Administration, or other civilian providers who specialize in treating military-connected diagnoses.

-Third, we offered assistance in gathering educational and supportive materials that civilian healthcare providers need to improve the treatment of their military-connected patients.
-This assistance included training sessions conducted by WMVOP team members and affiliates.
+Third, we offered assistance in gathering educational and supportive materials that civilian healthcare providers can use to improve treatment of their military-connected patients/clients.
+This assistance included training sessions conducted by WMVOP team members and our affiliates.

-Our team has been coordinating the Just Ask Campaign with River Valley Counseling Center, Valley Medical Group, Baystate Health, Cooley Dickinson Hospital, Holyoke Medical Center, Holyoke Health Center, and Berkshire Health Systems.
+Our team has been coordinating the Just Ask Campaign with River Valley Counseling Center, Valley Medical Group, Baystate Health, Cooley Dickinson Hospital, Holyoke Medical Center, and Berkshire Health Systems.

 bottom of page